Selva2105/ecom/README.md

 # E-Commerce website

-Welcome to Eacom, a modern web application developed using React with TypeScript (TSX), Redux for state management, and styled with TailwindCSS along with Flowbite React components.
+Welcome to Ecom, a modern web application developed using React with TypeScript (TSX), Redux for state management, and styled with TailwindCSS along with Flowbite React components.
 This project aims to provide a seamless and responsive user experience, combining the power of React's component-based architecture, TypeScript's static typing, Redux for state management, and the utility-first styling of TailwindCSS with enhanced components from Flowbite.

 ## Table of Contents